-The cards of the M4i.22xx series allow to optionally record synchronous digital channels along with analog acquisition.
+The cards of the M4i.44xx series allow two modes to optionally record synchronous digital channels along with analog acquisition.
 The table below shows the related registers and the values that correspond with the different possibilities.
-This mode, when set, changes the sample format for all active channels according to the table further below:
+These two modes are exclusively available for the on-board X0, X1 and X2 lines and when set the sample format for all active channels according to the table further below:

 Regis ter Value Direction Description SPCM X0_AVAILMODES 47210 read Bitmask with all bits of the below mentioned modes showing the available modes for (XO) SPCM X1_AVAILMODES 47211 read Bitmask with all bits of the below mentioned modes showing the available modes for (X1) SPCM X2_AVAILMODES 47212 read Bitmask with all bits of the below mentioned modes showing the available modes for (X2) SPCM X0_MODE 47200 read/write Defines the mode for (X0).
 Only one mode selection is possible to be set at a time SPCM X1_MODE 47201 read/write Defines the mode for (X1).
 Only one mode selection is possible to be set at a time SPCM X2_MODE 47202 read/write Defines the mode for (X2).
-Only one mode selection is possible to be set at a time SPCM_XMODE_DISABLE 00000000h No mode sele acted.
+Only one mode selection is possible to be set at a time SPCM_XMODE_DISABLE 0000000h No mode selected.
 Output is tristate (default setup) SPCM_XMODE_DIGIN 00000004h A/D cards only: Connector is programmed for synchronous digital input.
-For each analog channel, one digital channel X0/X1/X2 i integrated into the ADC data stream.
+For each analog channel, one digital channel X0/X1/X2 is integrated into the ADC data stream.
 Depending on the ADC resolution of your card the resulting merged samples can have different formats.
 Please check the "Sample format" chapter for more details.
-Please note that automatic sign extension of analog data is ineffective as soon as one digital input line is activated and the software must prop erly mask out the digital bits.
+Please note that automatic sign extension of analog data is ineffective as soon as one digital input line is activated and the software must prop- erly mask out the diaital bits.
+SPCM_XMODE_DIGIN2BIT 00000080h Connector is programmed for digital input.
+For each analog channel, two digital channels X0/X1/X2 are integrate into the ADC data stream.
+Depending on the ADC resolution of your card the resulting merged samples can have a ferent formats.
+Please check the data format chapter to see more details.
+Please note that automatic sign extension a analog data is ineffective as soon as one digital input line is activated and the software must properly mask out the digital bits.

-Table 133: Spectrum API: multi-purpose I/O register settings for setup as synchronous digital inputs
+Table 141: Spectrum API: multi-purpose I/O lines registers and available register settings